dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 In APL, the symbol for replace is `⎕R`.
 To do the same in APL, you would need to do this: `('a'⎕R'b')s`.
 This expression calls the `Replace` function with two arguments: `'a'` and `'b'`.
 This call returns a new function that takes one string argument and does the replacing.

 Okay, this doesn't seem so bad.
 But here's where things get ugly.
 Now suppose we want to write a `Replace` function that is case insensitive.
 This would be a 4 argument function.
 In python we could do this by importing the `re` library and using the `sub` function: `re.sub('a', 'b', s, flags=re.IGNORECASE)`.
-In Dyalog APL, to do this, we would have to pass
+The equivalent APL expression looks like this: `('a'⎕R'b'⍠'IC'1)s`.
+In both cases, we needed to change our function call to have a flag that indicates that we want to ignore case.
+In python, we just need to add an additional argument, `flags`.
+In APL, we had to introduce the use of a new glyph `⍠`.
+This new glyph doesn't

 For the most part, APL has a very simple order-of-operations that I really appreciate.
 APL evaluates expressions right to left.
 For the most part, every function in-between two operands will take as little as possible from its left side and as much as possible from its right side.